jonaseberle/euroscope-afv-wine/README.md

 As both the essential VATSIM ATC programs [EuroScope](https://www.euroscope.hu/) and [Audio for VATSIM](https://audio.vatsim.net/) are Windows-only (why?!), this uses `wine` as emulation layer.

-## Current state
+## Current recommendation

-2022-02: This is incomplete.
-Audio for VATSIM does currently not run in neither wine 6 nor 7.
+2022-02: Audio for VATSIM does currently not run in neither wine 6 nor 7.
 Installing EuroScope in wine works though and runs fine.

+Recommendation:

+Use this script only to install EuroScope and its newest beta (see "Usage" below).

-Recommendation: Support and use the freshly started Mac/Linux AfV client project [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio).
+For audio use the Mac/Linux AfV client project [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio).
+This is in beta state but mostly usable.
+It needs people testing it.
+Please report problems with it on [pierr3/VectorAudio issues](https://github.com/pierr3/VectorAudio/issues).

 ## Remarks